explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 - Can be semi-automated – for example, using spaCy's `Matcher`!

 Notes: The training data tells the model what we want it to predict.
-This could be texts and named entities we want to recognize, or tokens and their correct part-of-speech tags.
+This could be texts and named entities we want to recognize, tokens and their correct part-of-speech tags or anything else the model should predict.

 To update an existing model, we can start with a few hundred to a few thousand examples.